saeedghsh/Map-Alignment-2D/README.md

 Laundry List
 ------------
+- [ ] try out 3points distance for tforms and provide it precomputed to clustering.
 - [ ] move new methods from ```demo.py``` to ```mapali```.
 - [ ] remove unused methods from ```mapali``` and ```plotting```.
 - [ ] documentation.